 Because Judaism, Christianity and Islam all recognize Abraham as a prophet, they are called the “Abrahamic religions”; and all of them claim Jerusalem as a center of worship.

 The history of Judaism and Jerusalem goes back about 3,000 years.
 After Jerusalem became the capital of ancient Israel and Judah, King David moved the tabernacle to this location (2 Samuel 6).
 King Solomon built the first temple here (2 Chronicles 6).
 After the division of Israel, the nation of Judah (the Jews) continued to worship in this temple.

 In 586 B.C. the nation of Judah fell, and the temple was destroyed.
 It was rebuilt by the Jews during the time of Ezra and Nehemiah (Nehemiah 12:27; Ezra 9:9).
 Later, because of extensive renovations by Herod (John 2:20), this second temple became known as Herod’s temple.

 While the Roman Empire dispersed the majority of the Jews after the destruction of Jerusalem in A.D.
 70, some Jews remained in Palestine for over a millennium.
-After the exile of most of the Jews from Jerusalem, these people lived in various countries in what is called the “Diaspora” (dispersion) until the founding of the State of Israel in 1948.
+After the exile of most of the Jews from their former capital city, these people lived in various countries in what is called the “Diaspora” (dispersion) until the founding of the State of Israel in 1948.